ahmy1996404/Casting-Agency-Udacity/README.md

 # Casting Agency Project

 ## Introduction
-Casting Agency is amazing full stack web app project developed for udacity Full-Stack Developer Nanodegree Capstone.
+Casting Agency is amazing full stack web app project developed for udacity Full-Stack Developer Nanodegree Capstone , The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+## Motivation
+#### Why did I make this project?
+I developed this project to make use of the knowledge i acquired in this nanodegree and hence gain confidence in these skills.
 ####Casting Agency App Features :-
 1) Display movies and actors.
 2) Delete movies and actors.